linuxmobile/hikari/content/blog/the-art-of-nix.md

 date: 2024-01-26
 ---

-## Intro

-To begin, we should talk a bit about what **Nix** is. **Nix** is a **declarative package manager** that allows users to **declare** the desired state of their system in configuration files.
-We'll certainly dive deeper into **Nix** later!

-**NixOS** is a collection of amazing utilities.
-Although, well, it's an OS (operating system) based on Nix.
-Declarative, reproducible, configurable.
-Incredible.
-I'll tell you more now!
+## Introduction to Nix and NixOS

+**Nix** is a powerful declarative package manager that enables users to define their system's desired state through configuration files.
+The declarative approach means you specify *what* you want rather than *how* to achieve it.
+We'll explore Nix's capabilities in detail throughout this guide.

+**NixOS** is a Linux-based operating system built on the Nix package manager.
+It embraces three core principles: declarative configuration, system reproducibility, and reliable system management.

-## NixOS:
+## NixOS Core Features

-### Declarative Configuration, OS as Code:
+### Declarative System Configuration

-- **NixOS** uses, as mentioned previously, declarative configuration.
-It's possible to manage these configurations with **git**, which allows restoring the system to **any historical state**.
-As long as the configuration files are preserved.
-- **Nix Flakes** further improves reproducibility using a version lock file, like `package-json.lock`, called **flake.lock**.
-It records sources, hashes and other relevant information like dependencies.
+- NixOS implements a "configuration as code" approach, allowing you to define your entire system state in version-controlled configuration files.
+This enables tracking, managing, and restoring your system to any previous state, provided you maintain your configuration history.

+- **Nix Flakes**, a modern feature of the ecosystem, enhances reproducibility by introducing a deterministic dependency management system.
+Similar to `package-lock.json` in the Node.js ecosystem, the `flake.lock` file captures precise versions, source information, cryptographic hashes, and dependency relationships, ensuring consistent system builds across different environments.

-### System Customization:
+### System Customization and Component Management

-- With just a few configuration changes you can **very easily** substitute various system components.
-- The modifications are safe.
-And switching between different desktops (KDE, GNOME, Hyprland, LeftWM) is **simple**.
-No mess.

-You've probably experienced it at some point - wanting to switch from **KDE** to **GNOME** but not knowing which dependencies to remove, what to take out, what to keep.
-Here it's simple and effective:
+NixOS offers seamless system component management through its declarative configuration system:

+- System components can be modified, replaced, or reconfigured through straightforward configuration changes, eliminating traditional package management complexity.
+- Desktop environment switching (between KDE, GNOME, Hyprland, LeftWM, etc.) is handled cleanly and predictably, with automatic dependency management.

+Unlike traditional Linux distributions, where changing desktop environments often leads to dependency conflicts and leftover packages, NixOS manages these transitions cleanly.
+The system automatically handles:
+- Dependency resolution
+- Package removal
+- Configuration management
+- System integration

+For example, switching desktop environments requires only a simple configuration change:

 ```nix
 # Reemplazas plasma5 por gnome